FOREX-Yen surges as Trump's Mexico threat fuels recession fears

 By Abhinav Ramnarayan

-The U.S. dollar fell as much as 0.8% against the yen to 108.78, its lowest since early February, while the greenback slipped against the euro and a broad basket of its rivals.
+The U.S. dollar has itself served as a safe haven currency in recent times, but on Friday it fell as much as 0.8% against the yen to 108.78, its lowest since early February, while also slipping 0.2% against the euro and 0.15% against a broad basket of its rivals.

 Commerzbank FX strategist Ulrich Leuchtmann said the potential tariffs were particularly worrying as they didn’t seem motivated by trade imbalances.